 |X-ray Powder Diffraction and Pair Distribution Function Data Analysis Course|

 Registration is closed.
 We have reached full capacity.
 More courses will be offered in the future.
-We aim to do this annually or semi-annually.
+We aim to do this annually.

 Dates: November 2 - November 5, 2020, 8:30 am - 5 pm.